 - salt or fish sauce to taste

-In a wok or a large skillet add oil over medium heat.
+- In a wok or a large skillet, add oil over medium heat.

-Saute onion for 2 minutes
+- Saute onion for 2 minutes

-Add garlic and cook till golden brown.
+- Add garlic and cook till golden brown.

-Add fish sauce and pork.
+- Add fish sauce and pork.

-Cook pork till pale brown.
+- Cook pork till pale brown.

-Add shrimp and cook till pink.
+- Toss-in shrimp and cook till pink.

-Add carrots and cook for 1 minute.
+- Toss-in carrots and cook for 1 minute.

-Add broth and bring to a boil.
+- Pour broth and bring to a boil.
 Lower heat to medium-low.

-Add soy sauce.
+- Stir-in soy sauce.

-Season with salt or fish sauce.
+- Season with salt or fish sauce.